'It's a mess': Pot shop owners say Alberta is running out of weed | CBC News

 "It's a mess.
 The supply is just a mess," he said.

-If supply issues are plaguing the first 17 stores, Wallace said he's concerned what will happen once the 250 stores the AGLC expects to licence open in the next year.
+If supply issues are plaguing the first 17 stores, Wallace said he's concerned what will happen once the 250 stores the AGLC expects to provide licences to open in the next year.

 "They should have worked on the supply before they legalized it.
 They needed a lot more supply," he said.